MBTIWeaver

 Why are INFJs considered the rarest MBTI type?

 Population frequency studies reported in the MBTI Manual (Myers et al., 2003) consistently estimate INFJ prevalence at approximately 1-2% of the general population.
 The specific combination of dominant Introverted Intuition with auxiliary Extraverted Feeling is statistically uncommon, particularly among males.
-However, it is worth noting that population estimates vary across samples and cultures, and "rarity" should not be confused with superiority or inferiority.
+However, population estimates vary across samples and cultures, and "rarity" should not be confused with superiority or inferiority.

 How do INFJs differ from INFPs?